NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ## By demographics

-Enter at least the patient’s first name, last name and date of birth.
+Enter at least the patient's first name, last name and date of birth.
 However, entering all 5 fields will increase your chances of finding an exact match immediately.

 ![Screen showing a user searching for a patient by their demographics entering the required information](/images/find-by-demographic-search.png)